Thanks for stopping by to read my Skillshare review.

 How do you remain relevant in an economy that changing faster than you are?
 You're not alone.
 Millions of people, myself included, feel like it's going to be hard to keep up (it's the reason I started this site).

 Skillshare is attacking the problem from both sides.
 They help you learn new skills to keep up with the changes, and they also offer opportunities to make money teaching, which is helpful if those changes affect you financially.

 However… there are some negative reviews out there and if you’ve been reading them, you may be wondering if Skillshare is a scam.
 In this review I’ll discuss that, as well as cover the following topics…

-Please note, I am not a member or an affiliate for Skillshare.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are opinions.
+Please note, I am not a member or an affiliate for Skillshare..
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What Is Skillshare?